fdervisi/k8s_cicd_overview/README.md

 ---

+## Conclusion and Next Steps

 This setup enables automatic Docker image builds and pushes using GitHub Actions, leveraging the power of CI/CD pipelines to automate deployment tasks.
 Always ensure you keep secrets secure and avoid hardcoding credentials or other sensitive information directly in your code or configuration files.

----

-## Conclusion and Next Steps

 You've successfully set up `kubectl`, `Helm`, `ArgoCD`, and more on your Linux system!
 As you continue to work with these tools, remember to frequently check their official documentation and update regularly to utilize the latest features and security updates.

 For any troubleshooting or further assistance, always refer back to official documentation or community forums.

----

-This should give readers a comprehensive guide to follow.
-Adjust the details based on the specifics of the tools or versions you're working with.